mKomorek/DashboardApp/README.md

 ![N|Solid](https://github.com/mKomorek/DashboardApp/blob/master/Screens/screen1.png)

-# App created with (-)
+# App created with
 - C++
 - Qt
 - QML

 Currently app works on arduino with a PC computer.
 Arduino is connected to the PC and sends data that is visualised in dashboard.
 The next step will be put this app into Raspberry Pi 4 with independed LCD or amoled screen instead of computer.
+Then I am going to develop app.
+I want to add more information about battery and maybe one more screen to use potential of swipe view app.